Arviano-Yuono/FDM-explicit/README.md

 - 1D heat transfer simulation using explicit FDM
 - Support for both Dirichlet and Neumann boundary conditions
+- Configurable heat source, with limited support of analytical comparison of:
-- Configurable heat source, (Only constant heat source with 2 Dirchlet BC or Dirichlet and Neumann BC and triangular_symmetric with 2 Dirichlet BC are supported with analytical solution comparison)
+  - constant heat source with 2 Dirchlet BC
+  - constant heat source with Dirichlet and Neumann BC
+  - triangle heat source with 2 Dirichlet BC
 - Interactive GUI for parameter input
 - Real-time visualization of temperature distribution